tjuckett/dnd_homebrew/campaigns/astral_conclave_campaign/05_sessions/session_06_2026-06-04_brainstorming.md

 - Table line: `The pulse is there, but it is wearing the city like a mask.`

 ## Opening Read-Aloud
 The Reclaimer is too quiet now.
 Fifteen soldiers are gone, and only four remain with the captain, Selix, and Varyn.
 On the workbench, the three recovered crystals answer Stony's relay device in three different voices: one clean and silent, one hot with leyline charge, and one faint beneath the orderly murmur of a distant city.
 The silent one points to a site that no longer answers.
-The warm one points across the mirrored dunes.
+The warm one points across the mirrored dunes, steady as a held breath.
 The faint one waits beyond it, wearing Heliox's voice.

 ## Survivor Fallout
 - [[Selix]]:
   - focuses on function first: wounded, damaged hardware, scanner interpretation,
   - can explain that the crystals behave like receiver keys rather than simple batteries,
   - recognizes that the Mirrordune signal is tied to energy movement, not just command relay traffic,
-  - may become urgent if he realizes workers are probably still connected to the charging operation.
+  - may become urgent if he realizes the Mirrordune signal is too stable and too inviting.
 - [[Varyn]]:
   - reacts strongly to the Heliox crystal,
   - may be disturbed that the city signal feels normal from the outside,